GATB/simka/README.md

 This option must target a directory on your faster disk with some free space.

-At the end of an execution, Simka does not remove the temporary files.
-These files can be re-used in case you want to add new samples in the input files.
-In this case, Simka will not count again the samples already counted.
+One may want to add new datasets to existing Simka results without recomputing everything again (for instance, if your metagenomic project is incomplete).
+This can only be achieved by keeping those temporary files on the disk using the option -keep-tmp of Simka.

-###Results output
+### Result output

-The option -out is the directory which will hold the distances matrices.
+Simka results are distance matrices.
+A distance matrix is a squared matrix of size N (where N is the number of input datasets).
+Each value in the matrix give you the distance between a pair of datasets.
+These values are usually in the range [0, 1].
+A distance value of 0 means that the pair of dataset is perfectly similar.
+The higher the distance value is, the more dissimilar is the pair of datasets.

+Simka results will be stored in the directory indicated by -out option.

-By default, Simka provides a abundance-based Bray-Curtis distance (and Jaccard) and all presence-absence-based distances.
+By default, Simka compute an abundance-based Bray-Curtis distance matrix and a presence-absence-based Jaccard distance matrix.

-The option -simple-dist allow to compute more ecology distances which are fast to compute (Chord, Hellinger, Kulczinski).
+The option -simple-dist allows to compute more ecology distances which are fast to compute (Chord, Hellinger, Kulczinski...).

-The option -complex-dist allow to compute others ecology distances which are long to compute (Jensen-Shannon, Canberra, Whittaker).
+The option -complex-dist allows to compute others ecology distances which can be very long to compute (Jensen-Shannon, Canberra, Whittaker...).

 The matrice names follow this template:

-    mat_[abundance|presenceAbsence]_[distanceName].csv
+    mat_[abundance|presenceAbsence]_[distanceName].csv.gz

-The distance matrices containing ‘simka’ are distances introduces by the comparead method (See equation 1 of the Simka paper).
+The distance matrices containing ‘simka’ are distances introduces by the comparead method.
 These distances have the advantage of having a symmetrical and asymmetrical version.

-##Generating heatmaps and clustering
+## Visualize simka results

+Simka results can be visualized through heatmaps, hierarchical clustering and PCA (MDS or PCoA to be exact).

-Requirements: python,R and gplots package
+Requirements: R, gplots package (only for heatmap)

-Run the script create_heatmaps.py (located in "scripts" folder) in the scripts folder.
+Use the script run-visualization.py (located in "scripts/visualization" folder).

 Example:

-    python create_heatmaps.py matricesFolder
+    python run-visualization.py -in simka_results_dir -out output_figures_dir -pca -heatmap -tree

-where matricesFolder in the folder containing the distances matrices of Simka (-out)
+where simka_results_dir is the folder containing the distances matrices of Simka (-out)

+To learn advanced usage, run example: ./example/1-basic_usage/2-visualization.py.
+For instance, you can add annotations to figures (colors) by provding a metadata table in a specific format.

-##Usage for simka
+## Usage for simka

 To see simka in-line help:

     ./bin/simka

-##The options of simka by command examples
+## Simka command examples

 Run the toy example: